Coraliuky/PaddleDetection/configs/tood/README.md

 **Notes:**

-- TOOD is trained on COCO train2017 dataset and evaluated on val2017 results of `mAP(IoU=0.5:0.95)`.
+- TOOD is trained on COCO train2017 dataset and evaluated on val2017 in `mAP(IoU=0.5:0.95)`.
-- TOOD uses 8GPU to train 12 epochs.
+- TOOD uses 8 GPUs to train 12 epochs.

 GPU multi-card training
 ```bash